In Absentia (film)

-In Absentia, a short film commissioned by the BBC as a part of a series called "Sound on Film International", was a collaboration with the filmmakers The Brothers Quay and composer Karlheinz Stockhausen.
-Keith Griffiths produced the film with production companies, Illuminations Films and Koninck.
-Marlene Kaminsky plays the woman in the film.
+In Absentia (also known as In Absentia Sound on Film) is a 2000 British short film directed by the Brothers Quay and starring Marlene Kaminsky.
+It was commissioned by the BBC as a part of a series called "Sound on Film International", and was a collaboration with the filmmakers and composer Karlheinz Stockhausen.
+Keith Griffiths produced the film with production companies Illuminations Films and Koninck.